mendix/docs/content/howto/general/using-mendix-studio-pro-on-a-mac.md

 If you experience issues connecting with the Make It Native app, make sure your firewall is not preventing a connection.
 For information resolving Windows Defender and other firewall-related issues, see the [Error: Unable to Load Script](/howto/mobile/common-issues#unable-load-script) section of *Troubleshoot Common Native Mobile Issues*
 {{% /alert %}}

-Read the tips below to check the network driver before viewing your app on your testing device:
+Read the tips below to check the network drive before viewing your app on your testing device:

 * Correct mapped drives will always have a letter at the start of their file location: